etlyn/offtasks.com/README.md

 ## Offtasks Web App

-Collaborative task planning dashboard built with Next.js 12, Tailwind CSS, and Supabase.
+Collaborative task planning dashboard built with Next.js 12, Tailwind CSS, Supabase, and lucide-react icons.
+The repository has been reorganised to follow a conventional `src/`-based layout with clear separation between components, domain features, shared hooks, and platform utilities.

 ### Prerequisites
 - Node.js 16.x or newer (18.x works fine)